mirko-wegemann/mirko-wegemann.github.io/_pages/cta25.md

     </table>
     <br>
     <h4>Session 3: Embeddings and machine learning</h4>
-    For session 3, you need a local installation of Python and GloVe embeddings you can download <a href="https://nlp.stanford.edu/projects/glove/">here</a> <br>
+    For session 3, you need a local installation of Python and input embeddings.
+We will use <a href="https://github.com/commonsense/conceptnet-numberbatch?tab=readme-ov-file">Numberbatch</a> ensemble embeddings.
+If you want, you can also download <a href="https://nlp.stanford.edu/projects/glove/">GloVe embeddings</a> to compare. <br>
     <table class="fancy-table">
         <tr>
             <th style="width:33%;">Slides</th>